Session

 Content-Type: application/json;charset=utf-8

-Authorization: Bearer <Token>
+Authorization: Token <Token>

-curl "<session.self>" -H "Authorization: Bearer <token>"
+curl "<session.self>" -H "Authorization: Token <token>"

 There is no payload attached.